openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    #.
 The entire suite of charms used to manage the cloud should be upgraded to
       the latest stable charm revision before any major change is made to the cloud (e.g. migrating to new charms, upgrading cloud services, upgrading machine series).
-See `Charms upgrade`_ for details.
+See :doc:`Charms upgrade <upgrade-charms>` for details.

    #.
 The Juju machines that comprise the cloud should all be running the same
-      series (e.g. 'bionic' or 'focal', but not a mix of the two).
-See `Series upgrade`_ for details.
+      series (e.g. 'focal' or 'jammy', but not a mix of the two).
+See :doc:`Series upgrade <upgrade-series>` for details.

-Despite the length of this page, only three distinct Juju commands will be
+Despite the length of this page, only two distinct Juju commands will be
-employed: :command:`juju deploy`, :command:`juju add-unit`, and :command:`juju
+employed: :command:`juju deploy`, and :command:`juju add-relation`.
+You may want to review these pertinent sections of the Juju documentation before
-add-relation`.
-You may want to review these pertinent sections of the Juju documentation before continuing:
+continuing:

 * `Deploying applications`_
 * `Deploying to specific machines`_